-There are many ways to get subscription-free digital TV these days.
-The most common are Freeview, Freesat and a connected or ‘smart’ TVs.
+There are many ways to get subscription-free digital TV these days, but the most common methods are Freeview, Freesat and connected or ‘smart’ TVs.

-Freeview and Freesat cost nothing except for the receiver - either a digital TV antenna or a digital satellite dish - and your TV set.
+Freeview and Freesat cost you nothing, except for the initial cost of the receiver, which is either a digital TV antenna or a digital satellite dish.

-Smart TVs either plug in to your Freeview or Freesat box, come with Freeview or Freesat built in and offer a range of additional apps and services, mostly on-demand services like BBC iPlayer or movie rental platforms like Netflix, Lovefilm or Blinkbox.
+Meanwhile Smart TVs can plug into your Freeview or Freesat box, but usually come with Freeview or Freesat built in.
+They also offer a range of additional apps and services, including free on-demand video streaming from the likes of BBC iPlayer, as well as subscription-based streaming services from Netflix, Amazon Prime Video and others.

-As well as smart TVs there are other connected devices such as Blu-ray players which offer many of the same or similar apps and services.
+As well as Smart TVs, there are plenty of other connected devices such as TV streaming sticks which which offer many of the same or similar apps and services.
+Check out our Amazon Fire TV vs Roku vs Google Chromecast feature for a closer look at TV streaming sticks.

-Here we take a quick look at Freeview, Freesat and Smart TV and what you’ll need to get started.
+In this guide we'll take a quick look at Freeview, Freesat and Smart TV, including what they are, the benefits of each and what you’ll need to get started.

 - What do you need: TV aerial and Freeview TV or box